Why the Bay of Plenty is so berrylicious!

 All of these berry farms sell freshly-picked berries which have been pre-packed for you.
 Or in many cases, you’re welcome to ‘pick-your-own’.
 You choose which size container you’d like to purchase, then head into the fields and fill it up.
 It’s tradition to eat a few while you’re picking, as long as you don’t take advantage of the situation too much!

 Berries may be small in size but they’re a nutritional powerhouse, packed full of antioxidants to help boost your immune system and protect you from disease and the aging process.
 They don’t ripen further or change flavour once they’re picked, so make sure you choose berries that look ready to eat.

 Most berry farms have a delicious café and shop attached, so you can buy some berry coulis or enjoy freshly baked berry tarts or muffins with a coffee.
 The other main drawcard is the soft-serve berry ice-creams which are made on the spot (from whatever combination of berries you choose).
 They are simply enormous!
 There’s no better way to celebrate summer in the Bay of Plenty than by devouring one of these.

 The best time to pick your own berries is late November to early December, although each berry farm will generally open from October through until January or February depending on what variety of berries they grow.

 Each farm has its own Facebook page (and often their own website and Instagram) so check online before you go to see what’s on offer.

 Where: 12 Huna Road, Whakatāne.
 Phone +64 7 308 4253

-When: Open daily from 9:00 am to 5:00 pm from October until February each year.
+When: Open Wednesday to Monday from 9am to 4.30pm from October until February each year.